maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 So, for instance, RetroBASIC can run the version of Super Star Trek found in *BASIC Computer Games*, a Microsoft BASIC variation that is likely one of the most widely-ported games in history.
 But it can also run the (non-Super) Star Trek found in the earlier *101 BASIC Games*, written for DEC BASIC.
 It can also run most programs from *What to do After You Hit Return*, which are written in HP's dialect.
 Practically any major program should run properly without conversion.

 Programs must be provided in plain text, better known as "source code".
 RetroBASIC cannot read binary files from other platforms, which was the normal way to store BASIC programs on home computers.
-There are a variety of programs available that will read these tokenized files and output text, which can then be run in RetroBASIC.
+There are a variety of programs available that will read these binary files and output text, which can then be run in RetroBASIC.

 <!-- TOC --><a name="what-retrobasic-is-not"></a>
 ### What RetroBASIC is not